What is Quandl's nomenclature system for data? What are Quandl codes, product codes or database codes?

 - Continuous Futures (table): SCF

-Time-series data feeds, such as FRED or EOD, contain many individual time-series which have their own Quandl codes appended to the parent Quandl code, like this:
+Time-series data feeds, such as Federal Reserve Economic Data ( FRED) or End of Day US Stock Prices (EOD), contain many individual time-series which have their own Quandl codes appended to the parent Quandl code, like this:

-Tables data feeds, such as SF1 or SCF, contain one or more tables which have their own Quandl codes.
-For example:
+Tables data feeds, such as Core US Fundamentals ( SF1) or Continuous Futures (SCF), contain one or more tables which have their own Quandl codes.

-Core US Fundamentals is a collection of tables and the Quandl code for each individual table is shown here.
+Core US Fundamentals is a collection of tables and the Quandl code for each individual table is shown on the Core US Fundamentals product page here.
 The Quandl code for the Core US Fundamentals table is SHARADAR/SF1, the Quandl code for the Tickers and Metadata table is SHARADAR/TICKERS, the Quandl code for the Indicator Descriptions table is SHARADAR/INDICATORS and so on.

-Continuous Futures is made of only one table called Continuous Futures, as shown here.
-The Quandl code for this table is SCF/PRICES
+Continuous Futures is made of only one table called Continuous Futures, as shown on the Continuous Futures product page here.
+The Quandl code for this table is SCF/PRICES.